 Bimini is considered the best Bahama island to visit for adventurous travelers who love water sports.
 It is a paradise for sport fishermen as well as for underwater explorers.
 You can snorkel the famous Bimini Road and swim along with sharks in the Bahamas Scuba Center.
 Those who are looking for a less intimidating encounter can try the Spook Hill Beach and East Wells Beaches, both of which are more relaxing and without the tiger and reef sharks.

 Once called Hog Island, Paradise Island is a significant little locale making up 685 acres.
-It lies right off of the Nassau city shoreline and accessable from New Providence thanks to the two land bridges which cross from Nassau Harbor.
+It lies right off of the Nassau city shoreline and is accessible from New Providence thanks to the two land bridges which cross from Nassau Harbor.

-Paradise Island has earned a beloved reputation for the world-famous Atlantis Resort that includes its incomparable water park rides, beach, pools, walk through aquarium, restaurants, shops, and of course casinos.
-It is no exaggeration that this resort has something to offer every kind of tourists no matter the age.
+Paradise Island has earned a beloved reputation for the world-famous Atlantis Resort which includes its incomparable water park rides, beach, pools, walk-through aquarium, restaurants, shops, and of course casinos.
+It is no exaggeration that this resort has something to offer every kind of tourist no matter the age.
 The original resort (constructed by Resorts International) dates back to 1966, while the newer one was built in the late 1990s.